masaok/frontend-notes/README.md

-Most, if not all of this stuff, was written by ChatGPT.
+Most (if not all) of this stuff, was written by ChatGPT.